Frequently Asked Questions

 I’m not going to submit an entry.
 Is there another way I can help?

 Yes!
-Get the word out to your own Substack subscribers through a post, cross-post or chat.
-We need as much support and recognition as possible in order to make this an ongoing success.
+Get the word out to your own Substack subscribers through a post, cross-post, or chat.
+We need as much support and recognition as possible to make this an ongoing success.